FAQ

 Attendance to the Info Session is required.
 These sessions are held in-person as well as via Zoom.
 Info Sessions are scheduled on different days of the week and at different times of the day to meet the needs of applicants who live out of the area or may work.
 Info Session schedules are posted on the website: • OT Information and Sessions (csudh.edu)

 Selection timeline depends on the number of applicants and the admission committee review process.
 Thus, we are unable to provide specific dates for admission decisions.
-However, decisions have typically been made by mid to late November.
+However, decisions have typically been made by mid to late November for the MSOT Program and late March/early April for the OTD Program.

 Yes.
 Packets of applicants who did not make the selection are discarded after the final decision has been made.
 Thus, requirements need to be re-submitted if re-applying to the Program.
 It's important to know that prior non-selection does not negatively influence the applicant’s chances of getting selected regardless of how many times the person has re-applied.